Trade Commissioner Service - Eligibility and services

 Meaningful economic ties means your company:

-- has and maintains established office(s) with employees, a subsidiary, a plant, or a research and development establishment, or a joint venture in Canada
+- Maintains a presence in Canada either through an established office, a subsidiary, a plant, a research & development facility, or a joint venture

 Capacity for, and commitment to, internationalization